hitzhangjie/RemoteControlTool/README.md

 host, rdp service will be turned on.
 With respect to the rdp client, 'remmina' will be used on LINUX host, while on WINDOWS, the default 'mstsc' will be used.

+Ah, i found that, if we use 'krdc' instead of 'remmina', then we can conveniently start a rdp request through cli.
+And, That' we want.

 I have tested the needed software tools on Ubuntu/Windows platform.
 The following work, i will program to realize the whole system.